tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 1. All gas, protocol, and execution costs are paid
 2. Platform fees are applied
 3. Remaining surplus is finalized
-4. That surplus is converted into LOOP
+4. A portion of verified retained surplus is minted into LOOP according to the Dynamic Mint Ratio (DMR).
+The remainder remains unminted and retained by the system.

 LOOP is minted **only after** profit is real.